 What Is a Dynamic Sales Strategy?

 As a strategy, you can see why it requires a lot of trust on the part of the sales head.
-It leaves the responsibility of planning each sale more or less on the salesperson, completely, with the sales manager or head acting only as a guiding figure.
+It leaves the responsibility of planning each sale more or less on the salesperson, ultimately, with the sales manager or head acting only as a guiding figure.

 For small business growth, however, it could be more successful than you give it credit for.